“No Good” cover by Hidden Citizens feat. Rånya

 I’ve still got you, you bastard.

 “All right, I’ll be quick,” the Admiral said.
 “I know you two aren’t. . .close anymore.
-We’ve already had the latest dispatch.
+But we’ve already had the latest dispatch.
 It’s not good.”

 Jace’s chiseled face darkened.
 “They’ve already begun harvesting?”